 The map of Jezzar Pasha Mosque compound:

-As you can see from the map, this complex also includes a library (#6) and a small graveyard with the tombs of Jazzar Pasha and his adoptive son (#3).
+As you can see from the map, this complex also includes a library (#6) and a small graveyard with Jazzar Pasha’s tombs and his adoptive son (#3).

 On one of our visits to the Al-Jazzar Mosque, a local man approached us and offered some guidance.
 Since it was not my first time and it was a family visit, we refused.
 You can also say yes, but keep in mind that he will be asking for a tip.